Aakanksh0123/CNN_Cat_-_Dog/README.md

-A Python Script using CNN techniques to check the input image for a Cat or Dog
+A Python Script using CNN to check the input image for a Cat or Dog